iAIex/WT/Filehost/Filehost/README.md

 * **Alexander Gebhardt** - *Backend* - [iAIex](https://github.com/iAIex)

 ## License
-This project is licensed under the Creative Commons License [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode)
+This project is currently not licensed under any special license.
+If you want to use any of the code found in this repo for your own projects please contact me [iAIex](https://github.com/iAIex)

 ## Acknowledgments
 This project is based on [Node.js](https://nodejs.org/) on the server side.
 It implements multiple node packages which are listed here: